What is narration therapy and how can this therapy help deal with our mental health?

-Several therapists or mental health professional use Narrative therapy to help patients recognize patterns and issues in their lives.
+Several therapists or mental health professionals use narrative therapy to help patients recognize patterns and issues in their lives.

-It focuses on how you could better yourself non blaming your inaction.
+Narrative therapy focuses on how you could better yourself by not blaming your inaction.

-It creates a narrative based on how you emotionally and psychologically processed past or explore events.
+Narrative therapy creates a narrative based on how you emotionally and psychologically process past or explore events.

 Such involves collaboration with the therapist to discover the underlying narrative or theme of every life event.

 A horrible event a patient has experienced creates a trauma narrative.
-It usually involves talking about death or severe injury.
+Narrative therapy usually involves externalizing conversations about death or severe injury.

 Narrative refers to the expression of life experiences in a meaningful manner.

 It tackles the roles of events and individuals.

 This is done to deepen the understanding of thought processes and social identity.

 The theory behind it is that every past event or experience becomes part of one’s identity.